RoboticPea/mteverest/README.md

 ### Weather Data
 Sources such as Open-Meteo or NOAA provide:
-- Wind speed
+- Wind speed and wind gusts
 - Temperature
 - Pressure
-- Jet stream position
+- Precipitation and snowfall
-- Precipitation
+- Sunrise and sunset
-- Historical summit window data
+- Historical summit window data ***where can I get this?

 ### Expedition Data
 Using the Himalayan Database (public dataset):